Deadly Doses funded with deadly dollars

 If you are based in the United States, urge your representative in congress to call for an investigation into the National Institute of Health (NIH) and National Institute on Drug Abuse (NIDA) – the main funding body of recreational drug experiments on animals.
-Click here to find your congress person’s contact details and copy and paste the sample letter below.
+Find your congress person’s contact details and copy and paste the sample letter below.

-If you are based elsewhere, and believe that animals shouldn’t be used for any experiments involving recreational drugs, why not sign our Pledge!
-Click and pledge here.
+If you are based elsewhere and believe that animals shouldn’t be used for any experiments involving recreational drugs, sign our pledge here!

 It has recently come to my attention by the newly-formed Animal Justice Project USA that the National Institute of Health and the National Institute of Drug Abuse is providing funding in excess for recreational drug experiments on animals.
 Some of these experiments have been funded to the tune of millions of taxpayer’s dollars for up to 30 years, with zero benefit to humans suffering drug addiction.